Salaamun alaykum, dear readers!

 If you believe that the Quran has all the details needed for a Muslim to practice Islam (verses 12:111, 16:89), then fabricating a prohibition that does not exist in the Quran is like declaring that the Quran is missing some details.

-Marriage Rules for Homosexual Couples
+Marriage Rule for Homosexual Couples

 So for homosexual spouses, there are no dowry requirement, nor are there any formal set of marriage and divorce rules unlike with heterosexual married couples.

-The marriage and divorce between homosexual couples is purely governed by whatever the couple agreed upon in their marriage contract.
+The marriage and divorce rules between homosexual couples is purely governed by whatever the couple agreed upon in their marriage contract.
 That includes how they decide to make their divorce official in Islam, such as whether they have a waiting period before the divorce, or use arbitration between both families to discuss reconciliation, or if both of them agree to say a certain phrase to make the divorce instant, or any other method.

 All necessary prenuptial agreements belong in the marriage contract, whether homosexual or heterosexual.